sepses/Krystal/README.md

 ![ ](https://raw.githubusercontent.com/kabulkurniawan/Krystal/main/cadets_03.png)<p align="center"> **Figure 2** Attack Graph Construction Output Example.

-Nginx backdoor w/ Drakon in-memory.
-The attack begins with a vulnerable Nginx installed on a FreeBSD host that gets exploited by an attacker.
+**Nginx backdoor w/ Drakon in-memory**. *The attack begins with a vulnerable Nginx installed on a FreeBSD host that gets exploited by an attacker.
 The attacker sends a malformed HTTP request that results in downloading several malicious files on the local system.
 One of the files i.e. /tmp/pEja72mA then gets executed, which spawns a process pEja72mA.
-This process reads sensitive information/etc/passwd) and connects remotely via C&C to the attacker console.
+This process reads sensitive information/etc/passwd) and connects remotely via C&C to the attacker console*.

 ## License